promptcloud/promptcloud-data-api-java/src/README.md

 This is PromptCloud's (http://promptcloud.com) data API in java.
 It can be used to fetch the client specific data from PromptCloud data api.

-NOTE: API query  requires a valid userid and password.
+NOTE: API query  requires a valid userid and password for api_version "v1" and requires userid and client authentication key for api_version "v2".

 For queries related to this gem please contact the folks at promptcloud or open a github issue.